canonical-web-and-design/practices/coding/review.md

 [tbd]

 ## Etiquette

-Take care not to block landings for branches that only need minor changes.
+### Approval with suggestions for trivial changes

-If a branch requires a small number of changes, favour approving the branch with a caveat that the issues you've identified are resolved, rather than *needs fixing*[launchpad] or *request changes*[github].
-Marking a branch *needs fixing* should be reserved for genuinely broken code, when the author has proposed the wrong solution, or when the code still requires considerable work to be production ready.
+In some circumstances, if a branch requires a small number of trivial changes you may approve the branch with the caveat that issues you've identified are resolved or considered, rather than marking the branch *needs fixing* (lp) or *request changes* (gh).
+These changes should be in the category of minor adjustments to file structure, fixing typos, renamings, small css tweaks etc.

+Typically if you have co-workers available to you in your timezone, you should seek an additional review if possible.